 Plaintiff.
 The plaintiff is the person who suffered the injury and initiates a lawsuit accusing another person of wrongdoing.

 Defendant.
 The defendant is the person or institution against whom a lawsuit is brought, or stated another way, the person being sued.
 The defendant tries to prove the accusation wrong.

 Personal Injury Lawyer.
 A personal injury lawyer is one who represents the plaintiff, and has the burden of proving the case.
 A personal injury lawyer provides legal representation to those who claim to have been injured, either physically or psychologically, as a result of the negligence of another party.

 Insurance Defense Attorney.
 A lawyer hired by the defendant’s insurance company (under the terms of his insurance contract) to represent the defendant against the plaintiff’s lawsuit.
 Insurance defense attorneys are often local attorneys that have contracted with insurance companies to defend their policyholders.

 Insurance claims adjuster.
 A claims adjuster is an employee of the defendant’s insurance company who is tasked with putting a value on the plaintiff’s claim for damages.
 They investigate personal injury claims by interviewing the claimant as well as witnesses, review police and medical records, and inspect property damage to determine the extent of the company’s liability.

 Although every personal injury case is different, each usually follows the same basic format.
-An experienced personal injury lawyer like those at O’Keeffe O’Brien Lyson Foss can guide you through the process and steer you toward a successful resolution.
+An experienced personal injury lawyer like those at O’Keeffe O’Brien Lyson Attorneys can guide you through the process and steer you toward a successful resolution.
 Contact or call (701-235-8000 or 877-235-8002) our knowledgeable team today.